-Sleep Apnea leads to sudden heart attack and death, reveals a new study.
+Sleep Apnea may lead to sudden heart attack and death

 The researchers say this study could indicate that Sleep Apnea or sleep-disordered breathing is a factor in the phenomenon of seemingly healthy young athletes dying from a sudden and unexplained heart attack.
 The study has been published in the Journal ERJ Open Research.

 Obstructive sleep apnea is a sleep disorder in which breathing is briefly and repeatedly interrupted during sleep.
 The "apnea" in sleep apnea refers to a breathing pause that lasts at least ten seconds.
 It is characterized by abnormal respiratory patterns or pauses in breathing during sleep, ranging from snoring to sleep apnea, where the airways close completely or partially many times during sleep.